 Fix Slow Draining Or Clogged Bathtub Drain

-A bathtub starts to drain slowly if its kit is clogged from the inside.
+A bathtub starts draining slowly if its kit is clogged inside.
 The reason behind clogging can be anything like hair and dirt entries, chemical build-ups, soap leftovers, and more.
 There are two ways to unclog a tub waste drain: the natural solution and the manual process (plumber’s snake).

 Natural Solution

-In this natural way of unclogging the tub drain, you’ll need a cup of baking soda along with a cup of white vinegar.
-To unclog the drain, pour the baking soda into the main drain opening.
-Then pour a cup of white vinegar and leave it for five minutes.
+In this natural way of unclogging the tub drain, you’ll need a cup of baking soda and white vinegar.
+Pour baking soda into the central drain opening to clear the drain.
+Then, pour a cup of white vinegar and leave it for five minutes.
 After that, run the hot water faucet for two minutes.

 This process is effective when the drain has issues with the soap or chemical build-ups.
 In case of hair and dirt clogging, follow the manual method below.